Areas / Towns & cities / Sale · town guide

 Prices by property type

-Median sold price by type across Sale.
+Median sold price and share of the market, by type, across Sale.

 The most-traded type in Sale is semi-detached (940 sales, median £429,475), which tends to set the tone of the area.
 Flats (£192,000) and houses (~£426,155) trade well apart, so the headline figure moves a lot with the mix of what's for sale.